leeturner/spring-boot-graphql-example/README.md

       }
     }

-Queries that require additional data such as the `findInvoicesByStatus` query can be passed as parameters:
+Queries that require additional data such as the `invoicesByStatus` query can be passed as parameters:

 Query:

-    {findInvoicesByStatus(status: "DRAFT"){id status client{id name addressLine1 city postCode}}}
+    {invoicesByStatus(status: "DRAFT"){id status client{id name addressLine1 city postCode}}}

 Result:

     {
       "data": {
-        "findInvoicesByStatus": [
+        "invoicesByStatus": [
           {
             "id": "3",
             "status": "DRAFT",